- Freshman Applicants

 - Students may not use a course to fulfill any area of the Gen Ed Skills requirement and also use this course to fulfill part of the Gen Ed Distribution or Diversity requirements.
 This restriction applies to first- and second-semester foreign language courses taken as prerequisites to a third-semester language course that satisfies the Foreign Language area of the Skills Requirement.

 - Students may not use a course taken using the pass/fail option and in which they earn a P or P+ grade to fulfill any Gen Ed or MAPS requirements.
 (Courses taken pass/fail during Spring 2020 when pass/fail rules were altered because of the COVID-19 pandemic are exempt from this restriction.)

 Credit for Foreign Language Courses

 Students will not receive credit for a lower level Foreign Language course after credit has been given for a higher level course in the same sequence.
 For example, students who have passed a 2000-level class will not receive credit for a 1000-level class in the same sequence.
-This rule applies to the following languages: American Sign Language, Arabic, Chinese, Farsi, French, German, Greek, Hebrew, Hindi, Indonesian, Italian, Japanese, Korean, Latin, Norwegian, Polish, Portuguese, Russian, Spanish and Swedish.
-Consult each department for specific restrictions, requirements and prerequisites.
+Consult each foreign language department for specific restrictions, requirements and prerequisites.